buzzm/WebF3/README.md

 argument name `_` in the `args` dictionary.
   * rfile:  The input stream if this is a PUT, POST, or PATCH

-`start` must return a tuple containing 4 items: the HTTP response code, additional http headers, a dict, and a boolean True or False to indicate that `next` and `end` should be executed.
+`start` must return a tuple containing 4 items: the HTTP response code, additional http headers, the "initial return set" either a dict (set of 1) OR an array of dict, and a boolean True or False to indicate that `next` and `end` should be executed.
 The additional headers can be `None`.
-The dict can be `None`.
-It is OK to return `None` as the "initial dict" yet pass `True` as the "keep going" flag.
+The initial return set can be `None`.
+It is
+OK to return `None` as the initial return set yet pass `True` as the "keep going" flag.
 This sometimes make the setup of producing and emitting "rows" of data easier by localizing the logic to the `next` method instead of splitting it across `start` and `next`.
+Conversely, it may be easier to construct a small set of return dicts as an array in `start` and dispense with `next`.

 The framework does not interpret the meaning of response codes; it is the responsibility of the function writer to pass the combination of code, data (in the dict), and "keep going" flag.
 The "keep going" flag is necessary because the framework will